One of the greatest interpretive challenges for modern preterists concerns the Two Witnesses of Revelation 11.

 Preterists also point to various phenomena during this period of three-and-a-half years.
 There were numerous signs that the presence of God had departed from the Temple.
 According to Josephus (Wars of the Jews 6.289-309), from the fall of AD 62 to the destruction of the Temple in AD 70, Joshua (Jesus the son of Ananus) began prophesying Jerusalem’s destruction.
 However, there is no indication that Joshua was a Christian and there is no mention of a partner.
 There were phenomenal events in early AD 66.
 A star like a sword or comet appeared in night sky.
 A brilliant light shown on the altar and sanctuary of the Temple.
 The doors of Eastern Gate opened on their own.
 Chariots and armies were seen in the sky throughout Judea.
 A divine voice was heard from the inner court of the Temple, “We are leaving from here.”
 Then from the spring of AD 67 to 70, the war resumed under Vespasian – a period of three-and-a-half years.
 In fact, all the plagues listed in Revelation 11:6 occurred during the war.
 Josephus even includes a description of “amazing concussions and bellowings of the earth, that was in an earthquake …” (Wars 4.5).
 Finally, the city of Jerusalem and the Temple were destroyed.

+There is no doubt that these historical events exactly match some details of the prophecy.
 However, the main difficulty with this text from a preterist literalist perspective is that there is no record of two individuals who were witnesses for Christ.
 Yet there are preterists who strongly insist that the Two Witnesses must be actual prophets who appeared in Jerusalem from AD 67 to 70.
 There must have been two Christian men martyred by the Jews, who lay dead in the city for three-and-a-half days, after which they ascended into heaven.
 While it is certainly possible that this occurred, there is no historical record of it.
 There are numerous other events recorded by contemporary historians – such as Josephus, Tacitus and Suetonius – that nicely corroborate a preterist approach to Revelation 11.
 However, the insistence that the Two Witnesses were two actual people in Jerusalem commits the fallacy of special pleading.

 Preterist views have the Two Witnesses represented by a variety of figures.